csusbdt/happy_birthday/README.md

 __happy_birthday_2__ I used this as a fourth step to generate my second version of Happy Birthday using sinc notes.

+__happy_birthday_1_432__ I used this to generate a version of happy birthday 1 using the traditional tuning where A is 432 Hz.

 __happy_birthday_2_432__ I used this to generate a version of happy birthday 2 using the traditional tuning where A is 432 Hz.